thunkable/docs-thunkable-com/ios/publish.md

 ---

-### 3 / On Thunkable, navigate to the App Settings Page and enter the Team ID, Bundle ID, and App Name and upload and App Icon
+### 3 / On Thunkable, navigate to the App Settings Page and enter the Team ID, Bundle ID, and App Name and upload an App Icon

 ![](/assets/publish-ios-fig-6.png)![](/assets/publish-ios-fig-5.png)